Havimaki/list-of-useful-resources/README.md

 ## What makes a link  "useful"?
 Great question.
 Really, it's all subjective.
 However, I've found the most useful articles tend to touch the three following points:
 1. Has a clear purpose
-2. Explains the concepts in the simnplest form
+2. Explains the concepts in the simplest form
 3. Can be considered relevant for more than the last 3 years

 Those three points essentially cover (a) the concept, (b)  the way the concept is coveyed and (c) the general purpose of the concept.